bratkartoffel/security-jwt/README.md

 The newer way used spring boot autoconfiguration and reduced the needed configuration a lot.

 To see this library "in action", please take a look at [the examples](https://github.com/bratkartoffel/security-jwt-examples).

+# Spring boot and library versions
+* The 2.x versions are compatible with spring boot 1.5.x
+* The 3.x versions are compatible with spring boot 2.x

 ## Spring Boot Autoconfig (recommended):
 * Use any *-spring-boot-starter dependency you like